16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "Raising Cole" by Marc Pittman with Mark Wangrin

 This is an excellent read for dads who will be raising sons.
 “Raising Cole” shares Marc Pittman’s experiences with fatherhood and how he became the dad he always wanted and needed growing up.
-This moving book will provide new dads with sound advice from an experienced father with lots of wisdom to share, including how Pittman nurtured lasting relationships with his boys and how he dealt with losing his oldest son, Cole.
+This moving book will provide new dads with sound advice from an experienced father with a wealth of wisdom to share, including how Pittman nurtured lasting relationships with his boys and how he coped with losing his oldest son, Cole.

 5. “The Circumcision Decision” by Susan Terkel and Lorna Greenberg

 Are you trying to determine whether you will circumcise your son?
-“The Circumcision Decision” explores the pros and cons of both sides so you can make the best decision for your newborn son.
+“The Circumcision Decision” examines the pros and cons of both sides, enabling you to make the best decision for your newborn son.
 Read about the medical issues of circumcision (such as the foreskin’s purpose and the potential benefits/risks of circumcision), the religious, cultural, and personal issues associated with it, and other issues (like whether the foreskin can be restored and the morality of making this decision).

 6. “Men, Love & Birth” by Mark Harris